-The evaluation of curriculum is needed to determine if the employers who hire the graduates are finding productivity increases or do they have to continue to supplement skills.
-There are several options for evaluation.
-The actual program could be evaluated against other program criteria or a template created by the company to assess the graduates and their impact/performance in the specific organization.
-Regardless a measurement system of evaluation is needed for companies to assess the need for deeper partnership with universities to insure fundamentals are learned along with the ability to deal with complex business problem changing market trends.
-The measurement system, ability to collect the data and how often will need to be determined to ensure that it keeps current with the changing technology.
-Companies can rely on the universities to provide a baseline and focus the learning and development function on more company specific knowledge.
-The end result is that a company could leverage the university approach and augment curriculum with a more specific set of skills.
-Without an evaluation tool companies will continue to allocate money and resources to programs that may or may not be successful in their efforts to produce results.
-Traditionally, assessment and evaluation have been the means by which feedback was provided to both learners and instructors about performance (Kealey, 2010).
+The evaluation of curriculum is needed to determine if the employers who hire the graduates are finding an increase in productivity or if they have to continue to supplement skills.
+There are several options for evaluation: the actual program could be evaluated against other program criteria or a template created by the company to assess the graduates and their impact/performance in the specific organization.
+Regardless of these, a measurement system of evaluation is needed for companies to assess the need for deeper partnerships with universities to ensure that the fundamentals are learned along with the ability to deal with complex business problems that change market trends.
+The measurement system, the ability to collect the data and the frequency of ensuring that it keeps current with the changing technology is crucial.
+Companies can rely on the universities to provide a baseline and focus learning and development functions on greater company-specific knowledge.
+The end result will be that a company may leverage the university approach and augment curriculum with a more specific set of skills.
+Without an evaluation tool, companies will continue to allocate money and resources to programs that may or may not be successful in their efforts to produce results.
+Traditionally, assessment and evaluation have been the means by which feedback about performance has been provided to both, the learners and the instructors (Kealey, 2010).

-Most of today's learning and training evaluation theory is based upon Donald L. Kirpatrick Level1-4 model.
-Level one is the reaction of the student essentially what they thought and felt about the training, level two is learning which is the resulting increase in knowledge or capacity, level three is behavior which is the extent of behavior and capability improvement and implementation/application and level 4 is the effects on business or environment resulting from the trainee's performance.
-(Kirkpatrick & Kirkpatrick, 2006).
+Most of today’s learning and training evaluation theory is based on Donald L. Kirpatrick’s Level 1–4 model.
+Level 1 is the reaction of the student; essentially what they thought and felt about the training.
+Level 2 is learning, which is the resultant increase in knowledge or capacity.
+Level 3 is the behavior, which is the extent of behavior and capability improvement, and implementation/application.
+Finally, Level 4 is the effect on the trainee’s performance on the business or environment (Kirkpatrick & Kirkpatrick, 2006).

-Kirkpatrick Level 1-2 will not be appropriate for the level of information and correlation to success as Level 1 and Level 2 focus is did the individual enjoy the training?
-What was the reaction to the training?
-In this case the instructor sends out a survey after the training, validating the content, was the right length of time, was the facilitator competent.
-Level 2 is more of what motivated them to attend?
-The literature suggests that people are attending because they want to, they generally get more out of the program, and there’s a higher transfer rate.
-Transfer meaning when they go back onto the job, they transfer the skills.
-So Level 2 is really around assessing learning.
-This is helpful in the continuous improvement to the program and can be used as a baseline because if they’re transferring the skills to the job and they’re actually doing what they learned, and what they learned was effective, then we should actually start to see success.
-Levels 3 and 4 Success would be assessment and evaluation ratings over time that indicated there a high level of transfer and ability to navigate an organization.
-(Cromwell and Kolb 2004).
+Kirkpatrick’s Level 1–2 will not be appropriate for the level of information and its correlation to success as Level 1 and Level 2 focus on whether the individual enjoyed the training and what his reaction to it may have been.
+In this case, the instructor sends out a survey after the training, validating the content, the length of time, and the competence of the facilitator.
+Level 2 is more to do with what could have motivated them to attend.
+The literature suggests that people attend these programs because they want to, they generally get more out of the program, and there is a higher transfer rate.
+Transfer implies that when they go back onto the job, they transfer the skills.
+So Level 2 is really centered on assessing learning.
+This is helpful in the continuous improvement stage and can be used as a baseline since any transfer of the skills to the job means the employees are actually doing what they learned, and what they learned was effective.
+If this is the case, then, success will follow.
+Levels 3 and 4 say that success would entail an assessment and evaluation of ratings over time, which indicates that there is a high level of transfer and ability to navigate an organization (Cromwell & Kolb, 2004).